Flexible Benefits and HRO Add Choice for Employees and Options for Employers

 - 33% use a combination of in-sourcing and outsourcing for their flex program, up from 23%

 - 16% manage the flex offering in-house, down from 35%.

 NelsonHall’s upcoming Targeting Benefits Administration market analysis report will indicate that growth opportunities for flexible benefits are very good as organizations look for an alternative to salary increases and bonuses while meeting the needs of increasingly diverse workforces.

 Amy L. Gurchensky, Research Analyst, HRO, NelsonHall

 Interested in reading the latest HRO news from NelsonHall?
-Subscribe to our newsletter by emailing email@example.com with “HRO Insight” as the subject.Explore posts in the same categories: benefits administration, Benefits Package, Development Opportunities, Diverse Workforces, Employer Benefits, Flex Benefits, flexible benefits program, hr outsourcing, hr outsourcing research, hro, HRO providers, hro research, nelsonhall, Retirement planning
+Subscribe to our newsletter by emailing firstname.lastname@example.org with “HRO Insight” as the subject.benefits administration, Benefits Package, Development Opportunities, Diverse Workforces, Employer Benefits, Flex Benefits, flexible benefits program, hr outsourcing, hr outsourcing research, hro, HRO providers, hro research, nelsonhall, Retirement planning

 Tags: base pay, benefits, benefits administration, benefits package, development opportunities, Diverse workforces, employee benefits, Europe, Flex benefits, flexible benefits program, HR, hr outsourcing, hro, HRO providers, hro research, Mercer, nelsonhall, NelsonHall Targeting Benefits Administration Market Analysis, retirement plans, Targeting Benefits Administration, U.K., workforce costsYou can comment below, or link to this permanent URL from your own site.